McCormick & Company: Acquisitions

 In 1990, McCormick purchased an interest in the Old Bay seasoning brand, famous in the Chesapeake Bay region for its use in preparing and steaming the local seafood delicacy of blue crabs.
 It then acquired Mojave Foods Corporation of Los Angeles in 1991, and the consumer products business of Golden Dipt Company in 1993.
 McCormick's 1994 acquisitions included Grupo Pesa of Mexico, Tuko Oy of Finland, Butto of Switzerland, and Minipack of Southampton, United Kingdom.
 Chairman Emeritus Charles P. McCormick Jr. was re-elected chairman in 1994.
 The company sold Golden West Foods in 1995 and Minipack of Southampton in 1996.
-Also sold in 1996 were Gilroy Foods and Gilroy Energy, as well as Giza National Dehydration of Cairo, Egypt.
+Also sold in 1996 were Gilroy Foods, Gilroy Energy, and Giza National Dehydration of Cairo, Egypt.
 McCormick Canada acquired the French's dry seasoning line in 1997.

 The company acquired Ducros of France in 2000, later renamed McCormick France.
 In 2003, McCormick was added to the Standard & Poor's 500 Index; acquired UniqSauces of the UK and Zatarain's of Louisiana; and sold its packaging businesses, Setco and Tubed Products, as well as its Jenks brokerage business assets.
 The company acquired C.M. van Sillevoldt B.V. of the Netherlands in 2004 and Epicurean International (renamed Simply Asia Foods) in 2006, with its Thai Kitchen and Simply Asia brands.

-In 2007, the company started a new advertising campaign to encourage consumers to dispose of older packages of spices, by pointing out that any of their packages that list their address as "Baltimore, MD 21202" are over 15 years old.
+In 2007, the company started a new advertising campaign to encourage consumers to dispose of older packages of spices by pointing out that any of their packages that list their address as "Baltimore, MD 21202" are over 15 years old.
 In 2008, McCormick acquired Billy Bee Honey Products of Canada, and the Lawry's brand of seasonings and marinades in its largest acquisition in company history for the next ten years.
 To gain FTC approval for the purchase of Lawry's, McCormick agreed to sell its Season-All business to Morton Salt.

 In 2011, the company acquired Kitchen Basics, an Ohio-based brand of shelf-stable liquid stock, for $38 million.
 During that year, it also acquired Kamis S.A., a privately held Polish company with leading brands in spices, seasonings, mustards and other flavor products in Poland for $291 million.
 It also bought an 85% stake in Kohinoor Speciality Foods India for $115 million, a joint venture with India-based Kohinoor Foods Limited to market and sell basmati and ready-to-eat food products in India.

 In mid-2013, the company completed its acquisition of Wuhan Asia-Pacific Condiments Co.
 Ltd. (WAPC), a seasoning manufacturer in the central region of China with the Daqiao and ChuShiLe bouillon products.

 In June 2015, McCormick purchased Stubb's marinades, BBQ Sauce and rubs for $100 million.

 In December 2015, McCormick announced that Lawrence E. Kurzius, head of global operations, would become CEO effective February 2016.
-Kurzius was a leader at McCormick for 12 years before the announcement and previously held positions at Uncle Ben's, Mars Inc., and the Quaker Oats Co.
+Kurzius was a leader at McCormick for 12 years before the announcement and previously held positions at Uncle Ben's, Mars Inc., and Quaker Oats Company.